 Around the time of the release of "Relax," Frankie's promotional director, Paul Morley, a former music journalist, orchestrated a massive, intricate marketing campaign that soon paid off in spades.
 Morley designed T-shirts that read "Relax" and "Frankie Says...," which eventually appeared across the country.
 The group began playing up their stylish, campy homosexual imagery, especially in the first video for "Relax."
 The video was banned by British TV and a new version was shot.
 Similarly, Radio 1 banned the single and the rest of the BBC radio and television networks quickly banned the record as well.
 Consequently, "Relax" shot to number one in January of 1984 and soon sold over a million copies.
 Frankie's second single, the political "Two Tribes," was released in June of 1984.
 The single, which was also produced by Trevor Horn, entered the charts at number one; it went gold in seven days.
 "Two Tribes" stayed at number one for nine weeks and eventually sold over a million copies.
 While it was on the top of the charts, "Relax" went back up the charts, peaking at number two.

 "Rage Hard," the first single from their second album, peaked at number four in the U.K. during the summer of 1986.
 It was followed by the release of Liverpool, which reached number five on the British charts.
 Frankie Goes to Hollywood began their final tour in early 1987; by April, the band had broken up.
 Holly Johnson went on to pursue a solo career, which began in earnest in 1989, after a long legal battle with ZTT.
-Paul Rutherford also began a solo career, yet neither his nor Johnson's were particularly successful.
-Johnson was diagnosed with AIDS in the early '90s and subsequently retired from music. ~ Stephen Thomas Erlewine, Rovi
+Rutherford also launched a solo career, enlisting the members of ABC to produce his 1989 album Oh World. ~ Stephen Thomas Erlewine.